Foam Recycling Coalition

 In 2014, the Foam Recycling Coalition (FRC) was launched to support increased recycling of foodservice packaging made from foam polystyrene.
 In order to meet this objective, the FRC shares general information on foam recycling, provides technical resources and offers funding assistance to programs ready to start or strengthen post-consumer foam recycling.

-In addition to encouraging the recycling of foam foodservice packaging (i.e. cups, plates, bowls, clamshells and cafeteria trays), the efforts of the FRC also extend to other foam food packaging like egg cartons and meat trays, as well as protective packaging used in the shipment of fragile items such as televisions and computers, thanks to the generous support of the FRC by the EPS Industry Alliance (EPS-IA).
+In addition to encouraging the recycling of foam foodservice packaging (i.e. cups, plates, bowls, clamshells and cafeteria trays), the efforts of the FRC also extend to other foam food packaging like egg cartons and meat trays.

 Foam Recycling Grants

-In 2015, the FRC awarded two grants used to increase foam recycling (see below for more details).
-Additional grant recipients will be announced throughout 2016.
+Since 2015, the FRC has awarded grants used to increase foam recycling (see below for more details).
+Additional grant recipients will be announced on an ongoing basis.
 For more details on the grant program and to download a grant application form, click here.